 Hello doctor,

 I am a 41-year-old female.
-For the past year, I am often getting loose bowel movement (like diarrhea) two to three times in a short period, and after that, I feel very dizzy and tired.
+For the past year, I am often getting loose bowel movements (like diarrhea) two to three times in a short period, and after that, I feel very dizzy and tired.
 Initially, I thought it was because of food poisoning or some food issues, but it is not.
 This issue has been for a year now.
 I used to get these two to three times a week.
 Because of this, I am unable to go to work or anywhere.
 I had to go to the hospital a few times to get glucose drips as I was drained out and did not have the energy to walk.
-Doctors have diagnosed as IBS (irritable bowel syndrome) and provided medicines.
+Doctors have been diagnosed with IBS (irritable bowel syndrome) and provided medicines.
 I have noted all the medication that I took.
-I have visited many doctors for the past one year and went through treatments, but did not help.
-I am uploading all my tests results taken.
+I have visited many doctors for the past year and went through treatments, but did not help.
+I am uploading all my test results taken.
 Can you please provide your opinion on what could be causing this?

 Hello,